Hilda Bewildered is an illustrated short story book app published by Slap Happy Larry. Here are some other stories to compare and contrast.

 Non-fiction: Short: Walking Tall When You’re Not Tall At All

-Both boys and girls are highly rewarded for conforming to — and exaggerating — our own masculinities and femininities.
+Kids of all genders are highly rewarded for conforming to — and exaggerating — our own masculinities and femininities.
 For women that means: curvaceous but small, hairless, large-eyed, soft-haired.
 For men this means different things, including (increasingly) muscular and (always) tall.

 Fairytale: Sleeping Beauty